o3de/sig-ui-ux/rev-the-engine/readme.md

 To that purpose, the user stories we are currently working on are:

+### Workflow 1: Onboarding (Poor → Good)

+- As a user, I am able to download the O3DE installer and install O3DE from the installer.
+- As a user, I am able to create a new project, including selecting Gems, build the project, and open it in O3DE

 ### Workflow 2: Gameplay (Poor → Passable)

 As a user, I am able to create simple game in O3DE, using the following elements in the engine: